runely/calendar-homey/README.md

 - End date (contains)
 - End time (contains)

-> These tags are used together with condition *Event containing ... in calendar ... starts within*.
+> These tags are used together with condition *Event containing ... in calendar ... starts within* `OR` *Event containing ... in calendar ... ends within*.
 > If the condition evaluates to **true**, these tags will be filled with the event found, and the tags can be used in any action card

 ## Recurring events